Wednesday, June 28, 2023 at 11:31 PM

 Bethesda United Methodist Church’s connection with Martha’s Table began 40 years ago when Veronica Maz, the founder of Martha’s Table, visited the church.
 She talked about the work Martha’s Table provided and the efforts to support individuals and families experiencing food insecurity in the District at a meeting in the evening.
 Inspired by the mission, the church decided to support Martha’s Table by making sandwiches for its program McKenna’s Wagon, a mobile food service operating 365 days a year.

-The initial collection of sandwiches took place on May 1, 1983, with the church members making a total of 277 sandwiches.
-Encouraged by the success, the church continued the effort on the first Sunday of each month, eventually becoming known as ‘Sandwich Sunday.’
+the success, the church continued the effort on the first Sunday of each month, eventually becoming known as ‘Sandwich Sunday.’
 The process involved individuals and families making sandwiches at home and bringing them to the church for collection.
 A small group of church members took turns delivering the sandwiches to Martha’s Table’s location, where they were distributed through McKenna’s Wagon.

 While sandwich-making remained the primary activity, other church programs also incorporated it.
 Sunday school teachers and children’s programs occasionally engaged in making sandwiches as part of their curriculum.
 Over time, Sandwich Sunday became a self-sustaining outreach ministry within the church, with a core group of 30 to 40 people participating regularly.